CodeSplash/Pattern-Formation/Interactivity_notes/README.md

-This will be a growing collection of intereactive Python plots.
+This will be a growing collection of interactive Python plots.

+Note: interactive_plot1.py is NOT interactive.